skadistats/smoke/README.md

 It is 2-5x faster than smoke.

+# Platforms

+We've successfully compiled and run smoke on these platforms:

+* gcc 4.8.1 (Fedora 19 64-bit, Ubuntu 13.10 32- and 64-bit)
+* gcc 4.8.2 (Fedora 20 64-bit)
+* clang-500.2.79 (Mac OS X 10.9)

+It probably doesn't have any serious portability issues at this point.

 # Halp!

 Of course.
 Join us on quakenet IRC in #dota2replay.
 But do be patient--if we